ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### Principles from COBIT 5

+From the ISACA's overview paper:

 1. **Meeting stakeholders needs**: since IT correlates to different parts of the administration, from strategic planning to the daily IT process, it should also meet the expectation of each involved part.
 2. **Covering the enterprise end to end**: since IT process spread across all the departments and operations, it is necessary that each and all of them should account to the IT assets and their assessment to the strategic plannig.
 3. **Applying a single integrated framework**: meaning that even when COBIT is used together with other frameworks, they should all be integrated to cover a broader, but single IT Governance and Management.
+  3.1.
+And, considering the some of the objectives presented at the ISACA's overview paper, the COBIT framework could be that instrument to act as a _"overarching governance and management framework integrator"_ (p.
+20).
 4. **Enabling a holistic approach**: this should imply that the effort with IT Governance and Management should involve every diverse field of the organizations:
   4.1.
-Departments
-    4.2.
-Processes
+Departments or Organisational Structures: this are the _"key decision-making entities"_ in and organization (p.
+23) 4.2.
+Activities or Service Infrastructure Applications: this are the processes designed for certain objectives and to produce related goals.
   4.3.
-Activities
+Resources, financial assets, principles, polices and frameworks: this are some general vehicles for guidelines.
   4.4.
-Resources and financial assets
+Culture, Ethics, Behaviour, etc.: this are sets of individual and organization factors that are _"very often underestimated as a success factor in governance and management activieties"_ (p.
+23)
   4.5.
-Culture, etc.
+People, Skills and Competences: this are the engines and the links that drive the activities, and make up for their correctness and corrective goals.
 5. **Separating Governance from Management**: here, there is the importance of creating some layers in the operation, and to separate each concern accordingly.
   5.1.
 So, from one side there should be the evaluation of the quality and security on a day-by-day basis for the management of processes,
   5.2.
 And, from the other side the necessity for the  monitoring and evaluation of strategic goals and its related the value that should be achieved.